 As lens size increases, the difficulty to maintain precision increases, and attention to detail has been shown in this lens design.

-As discussed, the RF 800 F5.6 L IS Lens utilizes the RF 400mm F2.8 L IS Lens design for its front, with an extended mount section extending to the rear.
+As discussed, the RF 800 F5.6 L IS Lens utilizes the RF 400mm F2.8 L IS Lens design for its front, with an extended mount section to the rear.

 This lens's switches are mostly recessed, with just enough raised surface to be usable with gloves on.
 Note that the IS ON/OFF switch is raised in the center vs. both sides for tactile differentiation.

 As already mentioned, the focus ring feels great, and the shape of this ring aids in the quality experience.
-The focus recall ring is easy to locate tactilely, and a new diamond pattern black ring provides a grip for handling.
+The focus recall ring is easy to locate tactilely, and a diamond pattern black ring provides a grip for handling.

 Notably missing on this RF lens (and its design-sharing predecessor) is a control ring.